 - Resolving Peers Conflicts with Dignity

-By creating safe, open, and fun forums, students can talk, listen, compare experiences, and gain new skills for confronting incidents of cruelty disguised among peers.
+In safe, open, and fun forums, participants of all ages talk, listen, compare experiences, and gain new skills for confronting incidents of cruelty among peers.

 Recent Feedback from Participants:

 –Things have been going so well since your visit.
 My lower school teachers have been following up with their students everyday on kindness activities and we have heard from several students and parents that there is a change here.
 Of course the important thing is to keep it going!
 Thank you again for all that you shared with us and for such a healthy path you’ve put us on.
 Julie Schlossinger, Head of the Lower School, Vail Mountain School

 –Ma Mawi Wi Chi Itata Centre would like to thank and acknowledge, Signe Whitson for the time she invested with us this past weekend.
 Along with Mark Freado, Signe visited Windy Hill and spent time with 20 Youth from our P.A.Y.E Program.
 Her expertise and warm nature was welcomed and appreciated by all those she connected with.
 Ma Mawi Wi Chi Itata Centre is grateful for the care and compassion she has shown to our young people.
 Blair St. Germaine, Program Support Coordinator, Ma Mawi Wi Chi Itata Centre, Winnipeg, Manitoba, Canada

 –Signe is accommodating, helpful, and knowledgeable about bullying.
 She was able to answer questions and gave great feedback.

 -Well prepared,practical, and useful information.
 I feel infinitely more prepared to handle bullying issues in my classroom and in the hallways.

 –I learned how important building positive relationships with students can be in preventing bullying.